 What type of art does Streaming Works offer?

 Streaming Works' focus is contemporary art in all mediums and opportunities for collectors to commission new work.
-Through collaborating international advisors, artwork from historic eras are available.
-Artworks are organized into thematic collections and placed in historic context.
+Through collaborating international advisors, investment artworks are also available.

 Where is the art discovered?

 We discover the work at artists' studios, international exhibitions and affiliated galleries, through curators, collectors, advisors, educational institutions, and in the media.